-- Agricultural producers with at least 50% of gross income coming from agricultural operations, and
+- Agricultural producers with at least 50% of gross income coming from agricultural operations

 Keep in mind, that “small” is defined by the SBA depending on your NAICS code, and can appear quite “large.”

 At Sunbridge, we in-house writing the grant to ensure you have the best possible opportunity to be awarded.
-We have worked to secure business grant funding for many projects in a competitive system.
+We work diligently to secure business grant funding for many projects in a competitive system.